wafflepie/redux-syringe/presets/redux-syringe/README.md

 Redux Syringe consists mainly of:

-- [Store enhancers](https://github.com/reduxjs/redux/blob/master/docs/Glossary.md#store-enhancer) for injecting reducers, middleware, and epics into your Redux store after the store is created.
+- [Store enhancers](https://github.com/reduxjs/redux/blob/master/docs/understanding/thinking-in-redux/Glossary.md#store-enhancer) for injecting reducers, middleware, and epics into your Redux store after the store is created.
 - Logic for managing your state via namespaces.

+Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your components.

 ## Documentation & API Reference